netgen-layouts/layouts-core/README.md

 All code is statically analysed with PHPStan.
 Make sure that PHPStan is green for the entire codebase after your changes.
-Run the following two commands to run PHPStan for the library/bundle code and for tests code, respectivelly:
+Run the following two commands to run PHPStan for the library/bundle code and for tests code, respectively:

 ```
 $ composer phpstan